Cruise-O-Matic: GAZ copy

-Despite the Cold War, the Soviet Union, in developing its automotive industry, would often base its products on western technology, from whom it would either purchase a full licence (the GAZ factory was designed by the Ford Motor Company, later the Lada factory would be built by Fiat etc.) or make an indigenous copy by reverse engineering.
-In the 1950s, as the GAZ plant was preparing to launch its new generation of cars, that comprised the mid-size GAZ-21 Volga sedan and the full-size GAZ-13 Chaika limousine, it was specified that both vehicles feature the automatic transmission.
+Despite the Cold War, the Soviet Union, in developing its automotive industry, often based its products on western technology, from whom it would either purchase a full license (the GAZ factory was designed by the Ford Motor Company, later the Lada factory was built by Fiat etc.) or make an indigenous copy by reverse engineering.
+In the 1950s, as the GAZ plant was preparing to launch its new generation of cars, that comprised the mid-sized GAZ-21 Volga sedan and the full-sized GAZ-13 Chaika limousine, both vehicles were specified to feature the automatic transmission.
 Having evaluated many models, Borg-Warner's Ford-O-Matic and Cruise-O-Matic were selected.

 Despite very closely resembling the American transmissions, GAZ's copies did have distinctive differences.
-First of all - their components were adopted to the metric units.
-Their gear ratios - to the car's engines.
+The casing was cast from aluminium, components adopted to metric units, and gear ratios adjusted.
 Both cars' handbrake actuated a central drum between the housing and the drive shaft, instead of the rear wheels.
-Thus a parking pawl was deemed redundant.
-Volga's transmission, based on the Ford-O-Matic, required additional adaptation to the air-cooled torque converter, as it was driven by a 65 hp 4 cylinder engine.
-Controlled by a steering column mounted lever, it had four regimes: Зх-Н-Д-П (R-N-D-L).
-In Drive the car would start in second and automatically shift to third depending on throttle position (the valve was regulated by a lever linked to the accelerator pedal).
+Thus, a parking pawl was deemed redundant.
+Volga's transmission, based on the Ford-O-Matic, required additional adaptation to the air-cooled torque converter, as it was driven by a 65 hp, four-cylinder engine.
+Controlled by a steering column-mounted lever, it had four selections: Зх-Н-Д-П (R-N-D-L).
+In Drive, the car would start in second and automatically shift to third depending on throttle position (the valve was regulated by a lever linked to the accelerator pedal).
 A kick-down feature was also present.
-First gear could only be engaged manually in Low (though it could be engaged if the car was in motion, but would only downshift) and was used for engine braking or rapid starts.
-Gear ratios were: 2.4 - 1.0 for the torque converter, 2.84 for first gear, 1.68 for second, third was direct and reverse was 1.72.
+First gear could only be engaged manually in Low (though it could be selected when the car was in motion, and would shift only when the speed dropped accordingly to prevent over-reving the motor) and was used for engine braking or rapid starts.
+Gear ratios were 2.4:1 for the torque converter, 2.84:1 for first gear, 1.68:1 for second, third was direct (1:1), and reverse was 1.72:1.